 Guitar Practice – A Practical Guide

-A complete guide on how to practice guitar – build the ideal practice routine and schedule.
+How to practice guitar – build the ideal practice routine/schedule

 Last Updated: August 2023 | Article Details: 3046 words (15 – 17 minute read)

 We may earn commissions from purchases made through our links.
 Learn More.

 Having a solid guitar practice plan is essential to leveling up your playing.

 Messing around here and there with some chords or scales won’t really move the needle on your guitar playing goals.

 So in this guide you’ll learn about exactly what to practice, how to practice it and how to keep things moving forward with your progress.

 If you’re having trouble coming up with a practice routine for yourself, a great solution is a structured online guitar lesson.

 Article Table of Contents

 2. A Guitar Practice Plan for All Skill Levels